Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays

 When you are looking for images on the Internet, you need to understand that there is a difference between just viewing those images and using them yourself.
 Luckily, there are many great sites with images that are offered free for anyone to use.
 Here are some of the best free use sites:

 - Wikimedia Commons: All of the images on Wikimedia are available for free use and don't have copyright.
 Moreover, they have a lot of interesting historical images and famous pictures and art which can really make your visual essay unique.
 The link lands you on the "Topic" page, but you can also use the search engine to find photos.

 - Flickr: includes many categories of photos, including "The Commons" which are photos uploaded from collections, as well as personal photos uploaded by people around the world.

-- Open Clip Art: a gallery of graphic clip art which is free to use.
+- Open Clip Art: a gallery of graphics clip art which is free to use.
 You can search for many objects here that can help you convey your story.
 Also includes humorous images and cartoons.

 - Pixabay: professional photography images which are often quite stunning.
 These free-use images can be explored by topic, by the photographer, or by searching for a term.
 This site also includes clip art.

 - Slideshare: contains many PowerPoint presentations on lots of different topics.
 You can get ideas for your essay as well as look for graphics and quotes you could use.
 This site gets many uploads from companies, professors, and businesses, so it is a great resource for charts and graphs.

 Ed Wordle Graphic Images